 If you do not do this, then any logical standby that is also in the same Oracle Data Guard configuration is unusable if a switchover or failover is performed to one of the physical standby databases.
 If a switchover or failover has already occurred and supplemental logging was not enabled, then you must recreate all logical standby databases.

-This section describes how to prepare the physical standby database to transition to a logical standby database.
-It contains the following topics:
+There are some necessary tasks you must perform to prepare the physical standby database to transition to a logical standby database.

 The redo logs contain the information necessary to convert your physical standby database to a logical standby database.